Density is an essential characteristic of a substance, a measure that affects medicines too.

 Given that different substances do not have this 1:1 ratio of mass:volume, it is necessary for the formulator to convert either mass or volume.
 A liquid may, for example, be easier to measure by volume rather than by mass.

-A pharmacist is presented with two liquids: X and Y. There is 37.5mL of Liquid X and 18.2g of Liquid Y. Liquid X has a weight per mL of 0.65g, whereas Liquid Y has a weight per mL of 1.1g.
-With these figures in mind, convert Liquid X to its equivalent weight and convert Liquid Y to its equivalent volume in mL.
+You are presented with two liquids: X and Y – specifically, 37.5mL of Liquid X and 18.2g of Liquid Y. Liquid X has a weight/mL of 0.65g and liquid Y has a weight/mL of 1.1g.
+Convert liquid X to its equivalent weight and convert Liquid Y to its equivalent volume in mL.

-In order to answer these two questions, we need to know their respective densities.
-Mercifully, the questioner has provided these values - where Liquid X has a weight/mL of 0.65g, and Liquid Y has a weight/mL of 1.1g.
+First, we need to know the density of each liquid.
+The question provides us with those densities – liquid X has a weight/mL of 0.65g and liquid Y has a weight/mL of 1.1g.